shadow1349/alpaca-ts-sdk/README.md

 Check out the official [Alpaca Documentation](https://docs.alpaca.markets/api-documentation/web-api/)

+If you want to use Market Data check out the [Market Data](MarketData.md) docs.

 ### Exchange

 These are the available exchanges as detailed in the Alpaca Documentation.
 This type is used in a few of the interfaces